greenealexander/shinozuka-oscar-blog/src/pages/about-me.md

 ## Who is Oscar Shinozuka?

 #### The Short Version

-He was born in Newark, Delaware, USA
+Born in Newark, Delaware, USA
-Graduated from Lehigh University with a B.A. in Asian Studies Moved to Japan when he was 22 years old
+Graduated from Lehigh University with a B.A. in Asian Studies Moved to Japan in 2019
-Started writing when he was 23 years old
+Started writing seriously at age 23
 Currently lives in Kobe, Japan

 #### The Long Version